Hey there! I’m Marilyn, and I can’t tell you how happy I am that you’ve stopped by.

 Most importantly, they follow after Jesus, constantly learning a balance between His grace and their obedience.

-I am also both an OB/GYN and Lactation RN.
+I am also both an OB/GYN RN and a lactation consultant.
 I adore my patients and love showing them my Savior’s love by serving them.

 Awhile back I felt God nudging me to do this blog with my mom.